Alan Brown (Scottish politician)

-Alan Brown (born 12 August 1970) is a Scottish National Party (SNP) politician who has been the Member of Parliament (MP) for Kilmarnock and Loudoun since 2015.
-Brown has served as the SNP Spokesperson for Energy and Industrial Strategy since December 2022.
-Brown served as the SNP Shadow Minister for Energy and Climate Change from 2020 to 2022, the SNP Shadow Secretary of State for Transport from 2017 to 2020, and the SNP Infrastructure and Energy Spokesperson in the House of Commons from 2017 to 2018.
+Alan Brown (born 12 August 1970) is a Scottish National Party (SNP) politician who served as the Member of Parliament (MP) for Kilmarnock and Loudoun from 2015 until 2024.
+Brown previously served as the SNP spokesperson for Energy and Transport in the House of Commons.
+He is the candidate for the Scottish Parliamentary constituency Kilmarnock and Loudoun ahead of the Scottish Parliament elections in 2026.

-Background and education
+Early life and career

-Brown was born on 12 August 1970 to parents Eric and Irene in Kilmarnock; Brown has lived there all his life.
+Alan Brown was born on 12 August 1970 to parents Eric and Irene in Kilmarnock; Brown has lived there all his life.
 He attended his local primary school and Loudoun Academy.
 He subsequently attended Glasgow University, where he graduated with an honours degree in civil engineering.
-He worked, both in the public and private sectors, as a Civil engineer.
+After university Brown worked as a civil engineer in both the public and private sectors.

-Political career

-Councillor

 He was first elected as a SNP councillor in the 2007 East Ayrshire Council election for the Irvine Valley ward, topping the poll with 1,497 first preferences.
 He was re-elected in the 2012 East Ayrshire Council election, taking the second seat on this occasion with 1,252 first preferences but again exceeding the quota.
-A senior figure in the SNP delegation, he has held positions Housing and Strategic Planning & Resources.
+A senior figure in the SNP delegation, he has held positions in Housing and Strategic Planning & Resources.

-Member of Parliament (2015–present)
+Member of Parliament (2015–2024)

-General election, 2015

-Brown was selected to contest the Kilmarnock and Loudoun constituency for the Scottish National Party at the 2015 general election and received 30,000 votes (a 55.7% share); defeating the sitting Labour MP, Cathy Jamieson.
-The first Scottish seat to be declared on election night, the seat was the first of fifty SNP net gains made at that year's general election.
+Election and tenure

+At the 2015 general election, Brown was elected to Parliament as MP for Kilmarnock and Loudon with 55.7% of the vote and a majority of 13,638.
 He made his maiden speech on 22 June, in which he quoted the poem Is There for Honest Poverty by Robert Burns.